Lawsuit aims to kill stalled $2B methanol refinery project

 The refinery is billed as a facility that would turn fracked natural gas from Canada into methanol for shipment to China to make plastics.
 But a report by Oregon Public Broadcasting earlier this year revealed that the company behind the project had suggested to investors the methanol could be burned as fuel.
 That would make for a worse impact on the planet, environmental groups say.

 The project is backed by Northwest Innovation Works, a U.S. company owned by the Chinese government.
-The company did not immediately return an email seeking comment Tuesday, but it has argued that its facility would provide a cleaner source of methanol for plastics than coal.
+It has argued that its facility would provide a cleaner source of methanol for plastics than coal.

 A study conducted for the company suggested that if the plant is not built, methanol derived from coal would continue to supply the growing Chinese market, resulting in worse greenhouse gas emissions.

-“If your goal is to dramatically reduce global greenhouse gas emissions, you want this facility to be built,” Kent Caputo, general counsel for Northwest Innovation Works, said in a news release in August.
+“The work by the Army Corps of Engineers and other regulatory agencies was comprehensive and exhaustive,” Kent Caputo, the company’s general counsel, said in an emailed statement.
+“But in addition to what was a rigorous permitting process, it’s important to acknowledge that NWIW’s proposal represents the single largest opportunity in Washington State to reduce global greenhouse gas emissions, according to a recently released comprehensive third-party analysis.”

-Kristen Boyles, an attorney for the plaintiffs with the environmental law firm Earthjustice, called that ludicrous.
+Kristen Boyles, an attorney for the plaintiffs with the environmental law firm Earthjustice, called the notion the plant would dramatically cut greenhouse gas emissions by replacing methanol generated from coal ludicrous.

 “If there was evidence that building this project would cause other plants to shut down, then maybe that would be worth considering,” she said Tuesday.
 “It’s unsupported and entirely speculative.”